Views expressed by the host on this program documented to be almost always right 99.7% of the time Rush Limbaugh with talent on the loan from God.

 We've got to help the children.

-They try to tell the Republicans that if they don't get on board, they're never gonna win because these people will never vote for him if they oppose amnesty and this and that and the other thing.
+They try to tell the Republicans that if they don't get on board, they're never going to win because these people will never vote for them if they oppose amnesty and this, that, and the other thing.

 That's a separate story.

-Obama with a stroke of his pen just legalizing another five million.
+Obama, with a stroke of his pen, just legalizing another 5 million.

 Now, I think part of this is he is really trying to goad the House Republicans into impeaching him.